dinhanhx/DSP-py-lib/README.md

 Check wiki for more details.
 [Click me.](https://github.com/dinhanhx/DSP-py-lib/wiki)

 ## Quick installation guide
-Download this repos or clone then run the following command in 'modules' folder to setup everything.
+Download this repos or clone then run the following command in repos folder (or where setup.py is) to setup everything.
 ```
 pip install -r requirements.txt .
 ```
-Or download with PyPi
+Or download with PyPi (Wont update regularly)

 ```
 pip install dsp-py